Maintaining your EV

 As long as you remember a few key things, you can ensure your EV battery will live a long, healthy life.
 It's important to understand that lithium-ion batteries can degrade in various ways:

-• Over time, batteries naturally degrade, regardless of usage
+• Over time, batteries naturally degrade, regardless of usage - but much less than you may think;

-• Fully charging or discharging the battery too often can lead to lithium plating, which slows down the flow of energy Fast charging at high voltages can also cause lithium plating, especially in low temperatures
+• Fully charging or discharging the battery too often can lead to lithium plating, which slows down the flow of energy;

-• High temperatures can cause chemical reactions that harm the battery
+• High temperatures can cause chemical reactions that harm the battery;

-• Cold temperatures affect the mobility of lithium ions and impact battery performance and driving range
+• Cold temperatures affect the mobility of lithium ions and impact battery performance and driving range.

 Charging your EV for maximum battery life